 [Table 3 near here]

 Students who indicated that taking a language had been up to them, and those students who were not taking a language and indicated ‘yes but I didn’t want to do a language at all’ were asked ‘As far as you can remember, how important were each of these things when you decided whether to take a language or not?’.
-They were presented with eight items (shown in Appendix A) which were measured on a slider, with 0 marked as ‘not at all important’ and 100 as ‘really important’.
+They were presented with eight items (shown in Appendix 1) which were measured on a slider, with 0 marked as ‘not at all important’ and 100 as ‘really important’.
 These options were designed to relate to the patterns of choice generally seen in schools, as outlined in the introduction.

-Perceptions of the usefulness of specific languages were gathered from open comments, which have been copied directly including all spelling and grammar errors.
-These comments were coded thematically using inductive coding (Robson 2011) using the NVivo programme.
+Perceptions of the usefulness of specific languages were gathered from open comments, which were then copied directly including all spelling and grammar errors.
+These comments were coded thematically using inductive coding (Robson 2011) in the NVivo programme.

-Instrument: Staff questionnaire
+Instrument: staff questionnaire

 Head teachers and heads of languages, the senior and middle leaders with influence over school MFL policy, were asked about the choices offered to students.
 Three response options were given: ‘No students can choose, a language is compulsory’, ‘Some students can choose’ and ‘All students can choose’.
 Respondents who selected ‘some students can choose’ (n = 26) were then asked how this was decided, with three options plus ‘Other’ given: ‘Attainment in languages’, ‘Likelihood of obtaining an EBacc’ and ‘Attainment in other subjects’.
 They were also invited to make comments on this item.